daphnehanse11/uk-vatlab/analysis/README.md

 **HMRC Turnover Bands** (from VAT registration data):
 - `Negative_or_Zero`, `£1_to_Threshold`, `£Threshold_to_£150k`, `£150k_to_£300k`, `£300k_to_£500k`, `£500k_to_£1m`, `£1m_to_£10m`, `Greater_than_£10m`

 These bands don't align, making direct comparison impossible.
-Our methodology solves this through individual firm generation and re-mapping.
+Our methodology solves this through individual firm generation and multi-objective optimization.

-## Methodology: 5-Step Calibration Process
+## Methodology: Multi-Objective Optimization Approach

 ### Step 1: Generate Individual Firms from ONS Structure